LedgerHQ/ledgerjs/packages/hw-app-ada/README.md

 yarn run api-test
 ```

-For headless tests, ensure you have a **headless** build installed on the device (see ledger app respository for details).
+For headless tests, ensure you have a **headless** build installed on the device (see ledger app repository for details).
 Then run:

 ```shell
 yarn run api-test --headless